 Altstadt (Old Town)

-Tübingen dates back to 1078 A.D. and is quite a unique treasure.
-Attracting thousands upon thousands of tourists to this astounding city is its well-preserved Altstadt.
+Tübingen dates back to 1078 A.D. and is quite a unique treasure, especially because it has such a well-preserved Altstadt.
 Tübingen’s old town, which lies along the Neckar River, is one of only a few completely intact old towns in Germany.
 Because of its lack of heavy industry, only one bomb fell during World War II.
 Therefore, the Altstadt looks very much just as it did back in the 1600s.

 Hölderlinturm (Hölderlin Tower) Museum